Aprilia Dorsoduro: 1200 motor

 The engine was designed by Federico Martini, head of Powertrain at Piaggio, and was modelled after the Ducati 1198.
 Both motors have the same bore, and stroke (106mm, 67.8mm).
 The position of the front and rear cylinders were reversed on the crankshaft, compared to the 750, this allowed the final motor to be 2mm narrower than the 750.
 The engine is fed by two 57mm throttle bodies controlled by a Marelli IAW 7SM ride-by-wire system.
 The engine breathes through a pair of 43.5mm intake valves and a pair of 37mm exhaust valves.
 The valves are actuated using the same chains and gear driven combination as the 750.
 To find more low and mid-range over the Ducati 1198, the Aprilia 1200 motor has two independently timed spark plugs, one centrally located, one off the side.
 The engine produced a claimed 130 hp @ 8,700 rpm.

 The exhaust flows through a 2-1-2 exhaust with the catalytic converts in the silencers, whereas the 750 has the catalytic converter in the mid pipe.

 1200 chassis

 The 1200 chassis with a 223.8 kg (493.5 lbs) curb weight contains a larger fuel tank(15L) to feed the larger motor.
-Up front the 1200 has adjustable 43mm front fork with the rebound on the left leg, compression on the right, and both pre-load adjustable.
-In the rear the 1200 has a three way adjustable Sachs rear shock; preload, rebound, and damping.
+Up front, the 1200 has adjustable 43mm front fork with the rebound on the left leg, compression on the right, and both pre-load adjustable.
+In the rear, the 1200 has a three-way adjustable Sachs rear shock; preload, rebound, and damping.

-In terms of braking the 1200 received Brembo four piston, radial mount calipers and dual Brembo 320mm discs up front and a 240mm disc with a Brembo single-piston caliper in the rear.
+The 1200 received Brembo four-piston, radial-mount calipers and dual Brembo 320mm discs up front and a 240mm disc with a Brembo single-piston caliper in the rear.

 The 1200 also differs aesthetically in that it features extra head shields below the seat covering the rear subframe.

 The 1200 also like the 750 did not receive traction control or ABS in the North American Markets.